Ren294/Log-Analysis-Project/README.md

 - Power BI (Window)

 ### Installation
-- Follow the official documentation to install the required components on Ubuntu Server.
+- Follow the official documentation for each component to install them on an Ubuntu Server.
+- The installation involves setting up Java, Python, and the big data tools (Hadoop, Spark, Kafka, etc.) to ensure all components are correctly configured and ready for deployment.

 ### Running the Project
 ### 1. Start Apache Cassandra